-At March 31, 2011, the fair value of Apollo Life Re Ltd. approximated \$252.4 million, 14.1% of the net asset value of the Investment Partnership, which resulted in a net life-to-date unrealized appreciation of \$51.3 million.
-For the three months ended March 31, 2011, the investment had a net change in unrealized appreciation of \$2.5 million.
-For the three months ended March 31, 2011, the positive results were driven by Athene's continued growth in annuity policies and continued strong performance on investment yield in Athene's asset portfolio.
-As a reinsurance company, Athene's equity is naturally levered by the future policyholder obligations which allow Athene to purchase substantially more assets than its original equity base.
+Apollo Life Re Ltd. approximated \$430.8 million, 28.7% of the net asset value of the Investment Partnership, which resulted in a net life-to-date unrealized appreciation of \$72.6 million.
+For the year ended December 31, 2011, the investment had a net change in unrealized appreciation of \$23.8 million.
+For the year ended December 31, 2011, Athene continued to generate value as it was able to lock-in relatively wide spreads on newly deployed assets, particularly in the second half of 2011, due to the dislocation in the credit markets over the summer and into the fall.
+As a reinsurance company, Athene's equity is naturally levered by the future policyholder obligations, which allow Athene to purchase substantially more assets than its original equity base.

 At December 31, 2010, the fair value of Apollo Life Re Ltd. approximated \$249.9 million, 15.1% of the net asset value of the Investment Partnership, which resulted in a net life-to-date unrealized appreciation of \$48.8 million.
-For the three months ended March 31, 2010, the investment had a net change in unrealized appreciation of \$37.5 million primarily due to Athene's acquisition of additional policies, increasing the business by approximately 25%.
-In addition, the portfolio yield rose as Athene diversified its asset mix.
+For the year ended December 31, 2010, the investment had a net change in unrealized appreciation of \$58.9 million.
+For the year ended December 31, 2010, the positive results were driven by Athene's continued growth in annuity policies and continued strong performance on investment yield in Athene's asset portfolio.
+As a reinsurance company, Athene's equity is naturally levered by the future policyholder obligations which allow Athene to purchase substantially more assets than its original equity base.